 There are two ways to lodge an application for a Working Holiday Visa in Australia:

 - By post

 The truth is, it depends on several factors.
-In general terms and assuming you have provided all the documents enquired by the Department of Immigration and Border Protection, then the visa grant notice can take between two to four weeks to be issued.
+In general terms and assuming you have provided all the documents inquired by the Department of Immigration and Border Protection, then the visa grant notice can take between two and four weeks to be issued.